 Anxiety Treatment Center.
-This program is dedicated to increasing the understanding and treatment of anxiety disorders.
-The mission of this clinic is to provide state of the art treatments with proven effectiveness.
-Current treatment programs available focus on phobias, chronic worry, social anxiety, panic attacks, obsessions and compulsions.
-Treatment is designed for children, adolescents, and adults.
+This program is dedicated to increasing the treatment and understanding of anxiety disorders, including phobias, generalized anxiety, social anxiety, and panic disorder.
+The mission of the clinic is to provide state-of-the-art treatments with proven efficacy based on cutting edge clinical research.